hugomaiavieira/my-auction/README.md

 ### Facebook

-You have to create a Facebook app and set the enviroment variables `ENV['FACEBOOK_KEY']` and `ENV['FACEBOOK_SECRET']`.
+You have to create a Facebook app and set the environment variables `ENV['FACEBOOK_KEY']` and `ENV['FACEBOOK_SECRET']`.
 On heroku:

 ``` bash